 David Brown, graduate of Cascade Bible College in Portland, Oregon, earned a Bachelor of Arts degree from George Fox College and is currently a candidate at Indiana University Graduate School.
 During his years of ministry, he served as an assistant pastor in the Oregon district and specialized in the study of business in local colleges in Portland.

-William Turner served for 36 years as missionaries of the United Pentecostal Church International, first in South Korea, and then to Russia and the 15 nations of the former Soviet Union.
+William Turner and his wife, Elizabeth, served for 36 years as missionaries of the United Pentecostal Church International, first in South Korea, and then to Russia and the 15 nations of the former Soviet Union.
 They were the UPCI’s first fully appointed missionaries to Russia and were living in Moscow when communist rule collapsed in an aborted coup against the government of Boris Yeltsin in 1993.
 Their years in the former Soviet Union coincided with the tenure of Robert Rodenbush as Regional Director for Europe/Middle East.
 For much of that time under the leadership of Brother Robert K. Rodenbush, Brother Turner served as area coordinator for those 15 formerly communist nations.
-They are both graduates of Indiana University.
-He holds a B.A. in government and journalism, and she earned a B.S. degree in elementary education and an MLS from the School of Library Science.
+He is a graduate of Indiana University.
+He holds a B.A. in government and journalism.
 Brother Turner also attended Cascade Bible College in Portland, Oregon before full time home missions involvement in Oregon and missionary appointment to South Korea in 1978.
 Their son, Nathanael, is an IBC graduate and serves with his family as a UPCI missionary to Estonia.
 Their daughter, Rebecca, is an elementary school teacher in Columbus, Georgia and active in her local UPC church.

 Timothy W. Massengale